rvodden/behat-wordpress-extension/docs/features/overview.md

 For convenience, our `behat.yml.dist` configuration template loads all of our contexts by default, though Behat does support [more complex configuration](http://behat.org/en/latest/user_guide/configuration/suites.html) for advanced use cases.

-To find out which step definitions are available for your tests, consult this documentation or run `vendor/bin/behat -dl` in your terminal.
+To find out which step definitions are available for your tests, run `vendor/bin/behat -dl` in your terminal.

 ## Drivers

 The `Given` and `When` steps in a [Behat Scenario](/getting-started/behat-intro.md#scenarios) configure a WordPress into a known state for reliable testing.
 WordHat abstracts this communication between WordPress and itself into a *drivers* system.
 Two drivers are currently provided: WP-CLI (the default), and WP-PHP.

-!!! important
+!!! info "Drivers"
     WordHat only uses a driver to configure a WordPress into a known state.

-    Your actual tests are run in a web browser, via [Mink](http://mink.behat.org/en/latest/), which is bundled with WordHat.
+    Your actual tests are run in a web browser, via [Mink](http://mink.behat.org/en/latest/).

 To configure WordHat to use a specific driver, set [`default_driver`](/configuration/settings.md) in your `behat.yml`.